 The University of Notre Dame is a Catholic research university that maintains a commitment to both faith and science.
 This school fosters a thriving community of learners.
 Students learn how to become leaders and critical thinkers.
 Along the way, they also put their faith into action, using their knowledge and opportunities to serve other people.

 What We Like: Notre Dame’s Physics program is ranked in the top 10% of US institutions.

 12. Colgate University

-Colgate University has a great Physics program.
+Colgate University is one of the best colleges for physics majors.
 It includes small classes, hands-on learning, and excellent facilities.
 Most importantly, it provides students with a way to learn about some of the most pressing questions in the world.
 At its core, Colgate’s Physics program is a lens to study the universe.
 Whether students want to pursue graduate school or an immediate career in science, this program is one of the best Physics degree programs to help them get started.

 Colgate University is a rigorous school on a lovely campus.
 This liberal arts university provides a thorough education.
 Students get to dive into their own fields of study without sacrificing Interdisciplinary knowledge.
 This school blends the contemporary with the traditional to provide the best of all worlds.

 What We Like: 98% of Colgate students are employed or in graduate school within a year of graduation.

 The Physics program at Rice University is well respected among the scientific community.
 As a matter of fact, Rice has one of the best Physics degree programs.
 In this program, students build the skills that they need to teach, research, or make the most of other physics careers.
 No matter their career goals, Rice Physics students enjoy a combination of theoretical and practical studies.